Your Global Trade Knowledgebase

 What is Free Trade Agreements?

-Free Trade Agreements (FTAs) are international treaties that reduce barriers to trade and investment.
-They are individual agreements between 2 countries that act to reduce or eliminate the import tariffs (import duty fees) that are paid on imported goods.
+Free Trade Agreements (FTAs) are international treaties that reduce barriers for trade and investment.
+They are individual agreements between two countries that act to reduce or eliminate the import tariffs (import duty fees) that are paid on imported goods.
+The origin of goods, as indicated on the Certificate of Origin, is used to determine eligibility for these reduced tariffs.
 So, these import tariffs are charges that are payable when the country of destination imported products.
 When the country of import and export have a current Free Trade Agreement in place it will reduce or eliminate the import duty fees payable.

 Why do Free Trade Agreements Exist?

 Free Trade Agreements exist primarily to increase two-way trade between the countries.
 They benefit both nations involved as it encourages importers to source and purchase products from exporters in the other.
 Some of the Importers’ costs are reduced which makes the exporter’s products more competitive and appealing to buyers in the other country.
 In addition, they also help with overcoming some internal barriers which impede the trade of goods and services between countries.
-They also encourage increased investment and cooperation.
+They also encourage increased investment and cooperation in international trade.

 Here is a list of Countries with bilateral Free-Trade agreements